admin-shell-io/id/aas/3/0/README.md

  [http://admin-shell.io/aas/3/0/AssetAdministrationShell/submodels](http://admin-shell.io/aas/3/0/AssetAdministrationShell/submodels) The attribute submodel of the AssetAdministrationShell class as defined in IDTA-01001-3-0.

+## AssetInformation
+ In AssetInformation identifying meta data of the asset that is represented by an AAS is defined.
+The asset may either represent an asset type or an asset instance.
+The asset has a globally unique identifier plus – if needed – additional domain specific (proprietary) identifiers.
+However, to support the corner case of very first phase of lifecycle where a stabilised/constant global asset identifier does not already exist, the corresponding attribute “globalAssetId” is optional.

+ [https://admin-shell.io/aas/3/0/AssetInformation](https://admin-shell.io/aas/3/0/AssetInformation) The AssetInformation class as defined in IDTA-01001-3-0.

+## AssetInformation/assetKind
+ Denotes whether the Asset of of kind 'Type' or 'Instance' or of kind 'not applicable'.

+ [https://admin-shell.io/aas/3/0/AssetInformation/assetKind](https://admin-shell.io/aas/3/0/AssetInformation/assetKind) The attribute assetKind of the AssetInformation class as defined in IDTA-01001-3-0.

+## AssetInformation/assetType
+ In case AssetInformation/assetKind is applicable the AssetInformation/assetType is the asset ID of the type asset of the asset under consideration as identified by AssetInformation/globalAssetId.

+ [https://admin-shell.io/aas/3/0/AssetInformation/assetType](https://admin-shell.io/aas/3/0/AssetInformation/assetType) The attribute assetType of the AssetInformation class as defined in IDTA-01001-3-0.

+## AssetInformation/globalAssetId
+ Reference to either an Asset object or a global reference to the asset the AAS is representing.
+This attribute is required as soon as the AAS is exchanged via partners in the life cycle of the asset.
+In a first phase of the life cycle the asset might not yet have a global id but already an internal identifier.
+The internal identifier would be modelled via “externalAssetId”.

+ [https://admin-shell.io/aas/3/0/AssetInformation/globalAssetId](https://admin-shell.io/aas/3/0/AssetInformation/globalAssetId) The attribute globalAssetId of the AssetInformation class as defined in IDTA-01001-3-0.

+## AssetInformation/specificAssetIds
+ Additional domain specific external, typically proprietary Identifiers for the asset like e.g. serial number etc.

+ [https://admin-shell.io/aas/3/0/AssetInformation/specificAssetIds](https://admin-shell.io/aas/3/0/AssetInformation/specificAssetIds) The attribute specificAssetId of the AssetInformation class as defined in IDTA-01001-3-0.

+## AssetInformation/defaultThumbnail
+ Default thumbnail of the asset represented by the asset administration shell.

+ [https://admin-shell.io/aas/3/0/AssetInformation/defaultThumbnail](https://admin-shell.io/aas/3/0/AssetInformation/defaultThumbnail) The attribute defaultThumbnail of the AssetInformation class as defined in IDTA-01001-3-0.

 ## AssetKind
  Enumeration for denoting whether an element is a type or an instance.